Passage of Senate Tax Bill Puts R&D Tax Credit in Doubt

-WASHINGTON – Senate Republicans, in their final push last week to pass a sweeping tax bill, may have undermined a research and development tax credit that many companies count on to encourage innovation.
+WASHINGTON – Senate Republicans, in their push last week to pass a sweeping tax bill, undermined a research-and-development tax credit many companies use to encourage innovation, and business interests are in revolt.

 Continue Reading Below